 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material, a lack of suitable crawl boards and the limited size of the space.
-As a result the roof void area was only viewed from the access hatch.
+My physical inspection of the roof void area was restricted due to stored items and the limited size of the space.
+As a result, the roof void area was only viewed from the access hatch.